Prounckk/eremeev/content/posts/golang-wasm-working-with-form.md

 ...
 {{< / highlight >}}

 This code is slightly different from the previous version.
-- `js.Global().Set("SubmitForm", js.FuncOf(SubmitForm))` - this is also something new.
+- `js.Global().Set("SubmitForm", js.FuncOf(SubmitForm))` - this is something new.
 We expose the function SubmitForm to JavaScript with the same name, and it can be called as any other JavaScript function, like:
 ```html
  <button type="submit" class='form-submit' onsubmit="SubmitForm()">Submit</button>
 ```